canweriotnow/canweriotnow.github.io/source/_posts/2014-11-30-the-angel-of-history.markdown

 <iframe width="560" height="315" src="//www.youtube.com/embed/-E4fm4Wqego" frameborder="0" allowfullscreen></iframe>

 Benjamin wrote of this desire for the past, as well.
 In ["The Work of Art in the Age of Mechanical Reproduction"](https://www.marxists.org/reference/subject/philosophy/works/ge/benjamin.htm) Benjamin spoke of the loss of the "aura", that experience of seeing something human in a made thing.
 But as is often misunderstood in this piece, Benjamin writes an _elegy_ for the aura.
-He does not demand that wereclaim the aura, but rather warns against it.
+He does not demand that we reclaim the aura, but rather warns against it.

 The acceptance of loss is one of the marks of adulthood.
 The attempt to reclaim the aura is the adolescent revolt against the inevitability of technological society.
 And like most adolescent revolt, it is both fruitless and deleterious.
 Acceptance is the final stage of grief, as no rage will resurrect a dead parent, and the revenant will never be that which we once buried.